CityUHK-CALAS/cityuhk-calas.github.io/content/contact/index.md

         - AI Hardware Design

         ## Teaching Activities
         In addition to research, CALAS is enthusiastic about teaching.
 Since 2021, CALAS has been hosting a Gifted Education Off-School Advanced Learning Programme funded by the Gifted Education Fund from Hong Kong Education Bureau each year.
-You can find out more about this programme on [CityU-EE-GEF website](https://cityueegef.github.io/about/).
+You can find out more about this programme on [CityUHK-EE-GEF website](https://www.ee.cityu.edu.hk/prospective_students/Gifted_Education_Fund).

       email: cccheung@ieee.org
       phone: +852 3442-9849